naiba/solitudes/README.md

 # Solitudes

-:black_nib:When I feel solitude, there is writing to accompany me.
+:smoking:When I feel solitude, there is writing to accompany me.

 ## Work in